The Importance Of Music: When and Why we listen to music

 9. Instrument learning & Musicianship: Learning music is similar to honing a wide range of cognitive processes- attention, sensitivity, abstraction, memory, spatial and motor concepts, etc. A musician listens to music for the aesthetic as well as technical aspects of the structure, tone, timbre, lyrics, etc. That helps to separate the craft from aesthetic appreciation.
 This can be considered as a different form of active and passive engagement with music.
 Some of these cognitive processes could help to learn in other areas such as computer science.
 Converging lines of evidence show that music buffers against old-age and Alzheimer’s disease-related cognitive decline via the development of a cognitive reserve.
 Cognitive reserve is the totality of cognitive enhancements as well as structural and functional changes in the brain that are utilizable resources.
 These resources create an in-built resistance to damage and aging.

-10. Music for special purposes: You could listen to specific music through habit or incidental reasons.
+10. Music and wellbeing: You could listen to specific music through habit or incidental reasons.
 For example, some music could help you sleep, or you could use it to induce a trance.
 Or some music just goes well with what you are doing because you had pleasant experiences in the past.
 For example, one could listen to death metal and share happy memories of bonding with friends and then use death metal while eating because you miss them.
 Many many other purposes for music listening can be mentioned under this heading.
 They are almost always subjective.
-One of the best outcomes of research in music psychology is music therapy.
-Music can be used to heal and cope with a number of psychological and physiological problems.
-Here is an overview of music therapy[13].

 Music psychology References